jamesbriggs/oom-report/README.md

 # oom-report
-Summarize RAM consumption per process from syslog OOM reports.
+Summarize RAM consumption per process from syslog OOM reports by adding vm and rss columns.

 ```
 Usage: perl oom_report.pl < file.txt
 ```
 where file.txt contains an OOM listing extracted from /var/log/syslog.
 You must include the column header row.
+If you include a complete syslog file, it will find the first OOM.

 # Example